20 Examples of Big Data in Healthcare and Key Improvements They Bring

 Figure 5.
 Medical imaging market size by product

-An estimated 600 million medical imaging procedures are performed annually in the United States alone.
-Therefore, a vast amount of data can be processed to get valuable insights.
-At this point, Big data analytics in healthcare offers all the needed tools.
-With Big data technologies like optical character recognition (OCR), healthcare professionals can seamlessly convert images into readable data, and predictive analytics algorithms can later analyze the information to derive insights that improve patient outcomes.
+Big data refers to the ability to process 600 million annual imaging procedures in the US alone.
+Thus, a vast amount of data can be processed to get valuable insights.
+At this point, big data analytics in healthcare offers all the needed tools.
+With big-style data techs like optical character recognition (OCR), healthcare professionals can seamlessly turn images into readable data.
+So, predictive algorithms can later analyze the information and turn it into valuable insights.

 10. Prevent Human Error

-The human error factor is responsible for about $29 billion in losses and can often lead to preventable patient deaths.
-Human error is most visible when analytics is performed.
-For instance, a person collects information, analyzes it, and forgets about certain variables.
-Thus, the results of such analysis are corrupted and later translate into wrong drug prescriptions or inadequate treatment plans.
+The human error factor is responsible for about $29 billion in losses and often can lead to preventable patient deaths.
+Human error is visible when analytics is performed.
+For example, a person collects data, analyzes it, and forgets about certain variables.
+Thus, the results of such analysis are corrupted and later result in wrong drug prescriptions or treatment plans.

 11. Strategic Planning

-When it comes to informed strategic planning, Big data in healthcare analytics provides insights that healthcare administrators and leaders can use to change their decision-making process on a broader scale.
-For instance, check-up results, appointments, and admissions across different demographics and locations can be analyzed to identify which factors need improvement to enhance patient engagement.
-With good appointment management software at hand, providers can access data that helps redefine their approach to care provision.
+Big data analytics provides insights healthcare executives use to change their decision-making process on a broader scale.
+Leaders utilize data analytics to make informed decisions and analyze admissions across demographics and locations.
+That may help determine which factors need to be improved to boost patient engagement.
+Thus, with good appointment management software at hand, providers can get data that help redefine their approach to care provision.

-Healthcare providers are utilizing data from Google instruments to modify their approaches to care provision.
-For example, a researcher from Emory University utilized Google Cloud to develop algorithms that analyzed more than 70 factors to predict sepsis in patients.
-Notably, their predictions achieved an 85% accuracy and played a crucial role in influencing how practitioners modified their planning and preparation for the onset of sepsis within the chosen population.
-As a result, Big data in healthcare analytics makes strategic planning more effective.
+Healthcare providers are using the data from Google instruments to change their approaches to care delivery.
+For example, a researcher from Emory University used Google Cloud to develop algorithms analyzing more than 70 factors to predict sepsis in patients.
+Staggeringly, their predictions offered an 85% accuracy and played a crucial role in how practitioners changed their planning and preparation for the onset of sepsis across the chosen population.
+As a result, big data analytics in healthcare make strategic planning more effective.

 12. Supply Chain Management

-If a healthcare organization has a fragmented supply chain, it will adversely affect all aspects of care provision.
-Luckily, big data in healthcare analytics offers a great chance to improve supply chain effectiveness.
-Evidence indicates that data-driven decisions brought by predictive analytics can help hospitals save up to $9.9 million in supply chain costs annually.
+If a healthcare organization has a fragmented supply chain, it will have an adverse effect on all aspects of care provision.
+Luckily, with big data analytics, there is a great chance to improve supply chain effectiveness.
+There is evidence indicating that data-driven decisions brought by predictive analytics can help hospitals save up to $9.9 million in supply chain costs annually.

-With analytics tools brought by Big data in healthcare, providers can make more informed decisions about price negotiations and product ordering.
-Thus, the data-driven approach grants insights that medical institutions can effectively utilize to manage supply chains.
-One should also remember that smooth supply management has a direct effect on patient outcomes and can avoid delays that affect treatment plans.
+Data analytics helps in price negotiations and ensuring clinical data informs product ordering.
+The data-driven approach grants insights that medical institutions can effectively utilize to deal with supply chain management.
+One should also remember that smooth supply management has a direct effect on patient outcomes.
+And it can avoid delays affecting treatment plans.

 13. Security and Fraud-Prevention